 Planning a road trip with kids?
-Here’s a few of my go-to travel tips in this post written in partnership with WildBrain.
+Here’s a few of my go-to travel tips in this post sponsored by WildBrain.

 Growing up my family would take a road trip almost every weekend.
 The memories from those road trips never left me.
 Maybe that’s why I love road trips so much now as an adult and why we take so many now that I have a family of my own.
 There are just something about road trips that are exciting.
 The thrill of spending hours with your family in a car creating memories is priceless.
 When you have kids the memories are still priceless but they aren’t always pleasant.
 If your kids are cranky, sometimes road trips can be rough.
 We’ve had our fair share of road trips so I wanted to share a few travel tips for smooth sailing when taking a road trip with kids.